Thiago099/Graph-Coloring-2/README.md

     Right Arrow less colors

-you can reduce the limit of display colors to see how the program works as it fix a point in some color on every interation
+you can reduce the limit of display colors to see how the program works as it fix some points in the interation color